biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

 ## Step 6: Arm swing quantification
-he next step is to extract arm swing estimates from the predicted gait segments.
+The next step is to extract arm swing estimates from the predicted gait segments.
 Arm swing estimates can be calculated for both **filtered** gait (clean gait without other arm activities) and **unfiltered** gait (all predicted gait segments including other arm activities).

 **Important:** As of version 1.1.0, the high-level gait pipeline functions (such as `run_gait_pipeline()` and `run_paradigma()`) return arm swing results in a **nested** structure with separate entries for filtered and unfiltered gait:
 - Quantified arm swing parameters are exposed under keys `'filtered'` and `'unfiltered'`